openscopeproject/HP34401a-OLED-FW/protocol.md

 | SI   | 0x00 0x7f | S0...SN 0x00     | 0x00 |
 | SO   | 0x## 0x## | 0x##...0x## 0x## | 0xbb |

+For meters with newer front panels the header is slightly different: `0x00 0xff`.

 _Note: here and below `0x##` is used to indicate that byte doesn't matter.
 However front panel seems to always respond with `0xdd` in such cases._